Moka Pot: Italian Lifestyle in Your Kitchen

 For many of us, the Moka Pot is synonymous with "real coffee."
-The characteristic bubbling sound and the aroma filling the entire kitchen are, for many, the only right way to start the day.
-Although invented in 1933 by Alfonso Bialetti, the Moka Pot seems deceptively simple, yet it hides a few secrets that separate a muddy, burnt brew from a noble, thick essence.
+The characteristic gurgling sound and the aroma filling the entire kitchen are, for many, the only right way to start the day.
+Although invented in 1933 by Alfonso Bialetti, the Moka Pot—while seemingly simple—hides a few secrets that separate a muddy, burnt brew from a noble, thick essence.

-Want coffee "right now"?
-Stick to these rules to avoid the most common mistakes that ruin the taste of this Italian classic:
+Want coffee "now"?
+Stick to these rules, and you'll avoid the most common mistakes that spoil the taste of this Italian classic:

 | Parameter | Value |